Jayich-Lab/Ra-225-Oven/README.md

   Tube Depth: 7mm.

 ### Operating Temperature:
-We can run a maximum of 10 amps, limited by the maximum operating current of the flange, through each tube.
-We know that the oven reaches temperatures of at least 500 C because we observe that the oven tubes begin to glow incandescently around 7 amps, 20 watts.
-The oven can be run consistently at 10 amps, ~34 watts.
+We can run each oven tube at a maximum of 15 amps (limited by the maximum operating current of the flange).
+We know that the oven reaches temperatures of at least 1000K when we run at 15A, 69W.

 ### Chemistry:

 Oven tubes are filled using a Hamilton brand syringe.
 2 µL, Model 7102 KH SYR, Knurled Hub NDL, 23 ga, 2.75 in, point style 3, Catalog number: 88500
 [purchase here](https://www.hamiltoncompany.com/laboratory-products/syringes/88500)

-Already Tested: Grains of Ca and powdered SrCl2, grains of Ca and 0.1M SrCl2 solution, trace amounts of Ca and SrCl2.
+Anolog tests: Grains of Ca and powdered SrCl2, grains of Ca and 0.1M SrCl2 solution, trace amounts of Ca and SrCl2.

-Not Yet Tested: Ra226 and Zirconium, Ra225 and Zirconium, Ra224 and Zirconium.
+Radium tests: Ra226 and Zirconium, Ra225 and Zirconium, Ra224 and Zirconium.
 BaCO3 may also be added as a reducing agent.

 Note: Ra226, Ra225, and Ra224 are sourced from the alpha decays of Th230, Th229, and Th228 respectively.